 Who do we help?

-Our paediatric dieticians support babies, children and adolescents and their families with advice about eating well for general growth, development and daily life.
-We also provide expert dietary advice to help manage health conditions or diseases.
+The independent paediatric dietitians who work from our rooms support babies, children and adolescents and their families with advice about eating well for general growth, development and daily life.
+They also provide expert dietary advice to help manage health conditions or diseases.

 What do we do?

-We provide expert, practical nutrition and dietary advice and treatments.
-We help our patients and their families to understand the relationship between food and health.
-We support a change of diet and the ongoing maintenance of the change in order to manage a condition and become healthier.
+We will connect you with a dietitian who will provide expert, practical nutrition and dietary advice and treatments.
+The dietitian will help your child and your family understand the relationship between food and health.
+They support a change of diet and the ongoing maintenance of the change in order to manage a condition and become healthier.